buxtronix/phev2mqtt/README.md

 The client supports [Home Assistant MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) by default.

 After initial discovery, re-run the binary for the entities to appear.
+You can search for "phev" in your entity list.

 You can disable this with `--ha_discovery=false` or change the discovery prefix, the default is `--ha_discovery_prefix=homeassistant`.